NAC Breda: Fans

-NAC fans often refer to themselves as ‘The Rats’ or ‘The Yellow Army’.
+NAC fans often refer to themselves as The Rats or The Yellow Army.
 NAC Breda have a loyal fanbase, with virtually all their home matches selling out.
-National and international NAC is known by the fierce and fanatic support of their fans, combined in the term ‘Avondje NAC’ (English: ‘An evening NAC’).
+National and international NAC is known by the fierce and fanatic support of their fans, combined in the term Avondje NAC (English: 'An evening NAC').
 A flamboyant mix of Burgundian fun, beer, fanaticism and love for the club ensures that during home matches the atmosphere in the stadium is intimidating.
 The term has its roots in the seventies, when the board decided to play their home matches at a Saturday evening.
-Nowadays, NAC is supported by two fanatic sides: The B-Side and Vak G. The club's fans also publish NAC Fanzine De Rat, named after Antoon ‘Rat’ Verlegh.
+Nowadays, NAC is supported by two fanatic sides: The B-Side and Vak G. The club's fans also publish NAC Fanzine De Rat, named after Antoon 'Rat' Verlegh.
 NAC was the first club in Dutch professional soccer to found a fans' council.
 This council is an advisory organisation, that protects NAC's culture and defend the fans' interests.
 NAC also has one position available for a fan in the board of chairmans.

 Rivalries

 NAC Breda's longest-running and deepest rivalry is with their nearest neighbour, Willem II from Tilburg.
 This rivalry originated in the 1920s.
 Matches between the two are referred to as the derby of Brabant.
 The two cities of Breda and Tilburg are just 20 kilometres apart, leading to an intense feeling of a cross-town rivalry, heightened by a feeling that it is city against city with local pride at stake.
-The cities differ culturally where Breda is considered a working class city and Tilburg is considered more elitist.
-This is also apparent from the fact that Willem II is named after a Dutch king.
+The cities differ culturally where Tilburg only came into prominence during the industrial revolution as a working class city but Breda having been an important cultural and military hub since at least the late medieval period, being colloquially called the pearl of the south (de parel van het zuiden).

 NAC Breda's other deep running rivalry is with Rotterdam based club Feyenoord.
-The rivalry has its roots after several incidents between fans of both clubs in the seventies of the 20th century.
+The rivalry has its roots after several incidents between fans of both clubs in the 1970s.
 Although Feyenoord fans don't have the same rival feelings like NAC fans have, matches against Feyenoord are considered to be of the most important and most violent matches of a season.